 Velvet from The Malloreon sometimes keeps a small, virulently poisonous snake there.
 Her love interest Silk is not amused.
 For that matter, neither is the snake's owner.
 Later she keeps a bunch of them down her dress after the snake has babies.
 She also mentions that initially she got the creeps from keeping the snake there- she did it because she's an assassin, and it was a useful emergency weapon.

-In "Trill Coster's Burden", one of Manly Wade Wellman's Silver John stories, The Vamp hides a giant ruby in her cleavage, and tells John that if he wants it he'll have to reach in and get it; he declines, and she gets away.
+In "Trill Coster's Burden", one of Manly Wade Wellman's Silver John stories, The Vamp tucks a giant ruby into her cleavage, and tells John that if he wants it he'll have to reach in and get it; he declines, and she gets away.
 (This ends badly for her, since the reason he wanted it in the first place is that it has a curse on it he's trying to break.)

 Discworld: Nanny Ogg keeps all sorts of things in her knickers, including alcohol and cash.
 But since she's a dumpy old lady, this is Fan Disservice.
 It helps that a witch wears several skirts, several pairs of pants, several stockings, and "knicker pocket" can only be the first layer in their underwear.
 But that's putting way too much thought into it.